Kim Bok-dong: The Butterfly Fund

-Standing in solidarity with other ‘comfort women’ and wartime rape victims, Kim Bok-dong and Gil Won-ok established The Butterfly Fund, in an effort to help female victims of sexual violence in armed conflicts around the world.
-The symbolic meaning behind the name was stated by Bok-dong that, "We as activist would like the victims to be free from their hurtful past, like a butterfly that has just come out of its cocoon.".
+Standing in solidarity with other ‘comfort women’ and wartime rape victims, Kim and Gil Won-ok established The Butterfly Fund, in an effort to help female victims of sexual violence in armed conflicts around the world.
+The symbolic meaning behind the name was stated by Kim: "We as activists would like the victims to be free from their hurtful past, like a butterfly that has just come out of its cocoon.".
 The fund was started with money from personal donations.
-In the early stages of the fund, Kim Bok-dong and Gil Won-ok declared that they would donate all the money they received as reparations from the Japanese to other women as reparation to those who suffered from war just like they had.
-Eventually, the KCWD formally established the "Butterfly Fund" in order to accomplish Gil Won-ok and Kim Bok-dong's objective.
+In the early stages of the fund, Kim and Gil declared that they would donate all the money they received as reparations from the Japanese to other women as reparation to those who suffered from war just like they had.
+Eventually, the KCWD formally established the "Butterfly Fund" in order to accomplish Gil and Kim's objective.
 The fund began to provide support in the form of $500 per month to a victim support group in the Congo in July 2012.
-This amount would then be expanded once the Japanese governments paid reparations.
+This amount would then be expanded once the Japanese government paid reparations.
 The first beneficiary of the fund was Rebecca Masika Katsuva.
-Kim Bok-dong stated, "It will fly high as [an] emancipatory butterfly to many women war victims with the name of the halmeon."
-The overarching idea behind the fund was to help and network with sexual violence victims in other countries, not only women in the same geographic space as the founders.
+Kim stated, "It will fly high as [an] emancipatory butterfly to many women war victims with the name of the halmeon."
+The overarching idea behind the fund was to help and network with sexual violence victims in other countries, not only women in the same geographic region as the founders.
 For example, the fund has been used to aid Vietnamese women who were raped by Korean soldiers from 1964 to 1973 during the Vietnam War.
-Kim Bok-dong also highlighted that Korea too should make efforts to acknowledge war crimes committed by its own people.
+Kim also highlighted that Korea too should make efforts to acknowledge war crimes committed by its own people.

 Artwork

-In addition to sharing her stories to the public verbally, Kim Bok-dong also created art to share with the public.
+In addition to sharing her stories with the public verbally, Kim also created art to share with the public.
 In 1992, she began to live in the House of Sharing due to living a lonely life in Busan.
 During her time at the nursing home, she participated in an art therapy program.
 Her artwork told her history to future generations.
 Artwork from the House of Sharing was included in campaigns to raise awareness and educate the global public on the 'comfort women' issue.
 Her artistic themes included childhood memories, the experience of Japanese military slavery, and her present life and feelings.
 She worked in paint, woodblock print, and pencil.
 Her works included The Day a 14 year old Girl is Stolen Away (1998), As Youth Slips Away, and Suddenly I am Old and Grey (1998), Japan Do Not Trespass - Dok Island is Our Land (1998), and The Leaves of that Gaunt Tree will Blossom Someday (1998).